aspect-build/aspect-cli/docs/aspect_outputs.md

 ### Options

 ```
+      --hash_salt string   When 'ExecutableHash' is specified, this value will be added as a suffix to every hash
   -h, --help               help for outputs
 ```

 ### Options inherited from parent commands